hexalang/Hexa/docs/reference.md

 x.i = 2
 y.s = "3"

-// Runtime switch over the type is performed for `@union` values switch x {
+// A runtime switch over the type is performed for `@union` values switch x {
 	case Int(int):
 		console.log("Int", int)
 	case String(str):
 		console.log("String", str)
 	case _:
-		// `_` is a wildcard pattern that fallbacks when no other pattern matches
+		// `_` is a wildcard pattern that falls back when no other pattern matches
 		// Not enforced at compile-time, but may be useful for complex scenarios not handled by the default runtime type-matching algorithm

 		let other = x.as(Any) // Cast manually